Published on August 6th, 2013 | by Ruben2

 In 1835, infected by the sherry boom of his time, Manuel María González purchased a bodega (now known as La Sacristia) in Jerez.
 Although initially conceived as a pure trading house, he started to explore the production of wine and in 1844 the first own vines were added.
 In 1849 Manuel Maria Gonzalez created his own brand Tio Pepe, the first registered trade mark in Spain in 1888.

 Then just a small solera with three criaderas, the name was a tribute to his uncle, José Ángel y Vargas, who strongly supported him and tought his nephew pretty much everything about vine cultivation and winemaking.
 Today Tio Pepe is distributed to more than 115 countries around the world as one of the best-selling Finos in the world.

 In 1855 he built bodega La Constancia and the estate was so successful that González associated with his British trade representative Robert Blake Byass.
 This was the foundation for today’s largest sherry producer Gonzalez Byass.
-Today the firm owns about 650 hectares of prime sherry vineyard, many of which in the Jerez Superior area, and extensive vine nurseries.
+Nowadays the firm owns about 650 hectares of prime sherry vineyards, most of which in the Jerez Superior area, and extensive vine nurseries.

 Not only was the Gonzalez family at the forefront of sherry winemaking, they’ve also participated in the introduction of the polo game in Spain, the first grass tennis court, the installation of the first electric lighting and running water in the plant, the first train project in Spain as well as numerous other industrial and cultural innovations.
 In 1862, when Queen Isabel II visited the firm, the construction of a new bodega called La Concha was commissioned from the engineer Gustav Eifel.